 When speaking to Indian reporters in August 2017, Uber SVP of Global Business David Ritcher also made no mention of Southeast Asia, instead naming the same three countries as the top ex-US hiring targets we highlighted in our analysis above:

 “There are three countries that we are betting on – India, Mexico, and Brazil.
 We have seen phenomenal growth in India, in July this year over last, we have seen 115 per cent growth.”

-To be sure, Uber is still in a firm second place behind its Indian rival, but scaling back in one of its myriad areas of operation would allow it to concentrate its resources against select competitors.
+To be sure, Uber is still in a firm second place behind its Indian rival Ola, but scaling back in Southeast Asia or any of its myriad areas of operation would allow the company to concentrate its resources against a narrower pool of competitors.